 1,000 parking spaces

-Crossing Sycamore Street in the heart of the Brewery District in downtown Columbus, Ohio; a steel framed pedestrian bridge connects the existing Grange Insurance office building with a new, six-story, reinforced concrete parking garage.
-The new office tower, existing office modifications, parking garage and bridge were all designed by SMBH.
+Crossing Sycamore Street in the heart of the Brewery District in downtown Columbus, Ohio, a steel-framed pedestrian bridge connects the existing Grange Insurance office building on the third floor to a new, six-story reinforced concrete parking garage.
 The connector facilitates the increased flow of Grange customers and staff across Sycamore Street without interrupting the current traffic pattern below.
 The bridge, spanning 54 feet across the street, is designed to have a more angular look and features a single central wall intended to be visible from street level.
 The wall is used to showcase local artwork.
-Because of the angular look and the visibility requirements, the bridge is framed with a single story-deep truss instead of the more traditional pair of parallel trusses.
-One of the challenges that SMBH overcame was designing for a single stable truss with cantilevering floor and roof beams, despite a tendency to twist due to the unconventional floor plan.
-Other challenges were coordinating mechanical and electrical requirements with the need for a low profile and coordinating the bridge foundations with existing street level underground utilities and the existing building's basement.
-Total construction cost for the pedestrian bridge is $1 million.
+Because of the angular look and the visibility requirements, the bridge is framed with a single-story-deep truss instead of the more traditional pair of parallel trusses.
+One of the challenges that SMBH overcame was designing a single stable truss with cantilevering floor and roof beams, despite a tendency to twist due to the unconventional floor plan.
+Other challenges were coordinating mechanical and electrical requirements with the need for a low profile and coordinating the bridge foundations with existing street-level underground utilities and the existing building's basement.
+The total construction cost for the pedestrian bridge is $1 million.